 I haven’t been on a cruise in a long time.
 My last cruise involved packing many formal dresses and preparing for multiple excursions and ports of call.
-When I scheduled my trip on the Fathom Dominican Republic cruise I had a feeling the cruise attire might be a different than the average cruise.
+When I scheduled my trip for a Dominican Republic Voluntourism cruise I had a feeling the cruise attire might be different than the average cruise.
 My packing list for this cruise was a bit different than you might expect!

 Some of my initial questions were about dinner attire and appropriate clothing for the activities.
-I hit up my friends John and Heather at Roaming Around the World and got the low down on some of my initial questions as they cruised to the Dominican Republic on Fathom two weeks before I departed.
-With their guidance I was able to pack like a cruise ninja!
+I hit up my friends John and Heather at Roaming Around the World and got the low down on some of my initial questions as they cruised to the Dominican Republic on the cruise two weeks before I departed.
+With their guidance, I was able to pack like a cruise ninja!

-Here is what I packed for the Fathom Cruise.
+Here is what I packed for the Cruise.

 Clothing, Accessories & Shoes: